Team-GhostLand/GhostLand7/README.md

 ## Changelogs:

+### 7a25
+- Removed WindDog's Bridge Mod (for it was causing a gregtech incompatibility on the server) ((lmao))
+- Added Create: Dynamic Lights
+- Fixed MOTD spacing in `server.properties`
+- Sligtly cranked up structure rates

 ### 7a24
 - Set BedOverhaul as enabled, under the assumption that it's server-side only (ie. it can be client-optional - except we don't know that for sure, so we'll see whether it breaks now)
 - Updated: Crab's Backport, DimSyncFix, Fusion, IPN, Ksyxis, Miniature Shader, ModernFix, Kitsune, Substrate, Tectonic, T4S